MPierratos/pyspark_notebook/README.md

 Generate a docker container with pyspark installation and example notebooks for reference code.

+Sample data sets and notebook code is from https://www.udemy.com/taming-big-data-with-apache-spark-hands-on/

 ## Getting Started

 #### 1. Install Docker Hub